pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 title: @pleasetrythisathome $$$$
 ---

-# I build stuff and make things and you can pay me for both!
+# I build stuff and make things; you can pay me for both!

+## Overview

 My rate is $150/hour.
 I give discounts when we work more together.
 Sometimes I work for less on social good projects.